agentojas/Crypto-Crime-Intelligence/README.md

 - Balances
 - Personal information

-Any subscriber information or account details must still be obtained through the appropriate legal process (such as a subpoena, legal notice, court order, or preservation request), in accordance with applicable laws and the exchange's procedures.
+Any subscriber information or account details must still be obtained through the appropriate legal process (such as a  legal notice, court order, or preservation request), in accordance with applicable laws and the exchange's procedures.

 ---